 Long Range Applications with LoRa

-LoRa excels in long range transmissions and is already being used in many industries to achieve IoT applications in numerous industries.
-With a LoRa antenna, we can surely take these applications to the next level – Here are some examples of applications that have been designed with LoRa and LoRaWAN with The Things Network (TTN)!
+LR excels in long-range transmissions and is already being used in many industries to achieve IoT applications in numerous industries.
+With a LoRa antenna, we can surely take these applications to the next level – Here are some examples of applications that have been designed with LR and LoRaWAN with The Things Network (TTN)!

 When it comes to building greener, cleaner cities, most people often don’t think of smart waste bins.
 However, waste management is in fact a key area of development, especially if we want to improve the liveability of our cities even as human populations increase.
 This post on TTN suggests that we can use LoRaWAN-capable devices to monitor a waste bin’s fill level and other conditions, to notify bin management services when maintenance is required.